 From the Northern hemisphere, Ursa Major is circumpolar and never sets below the horizon, making it visible the whole year round.
-Moreover, the constellation is seen to complete a whole counterclockwise rotation every 24 hours around the ‘North Star’ (Polaris) located in neighboring Ursa Minor, with this motion having made it an excellent star clock throughout history.
+Moreover, the constellation is seen to complete a whole counterclockwise rotation every 24 hours around the ‘North Star’ (Polaris) located in the neighboring constellation of Ursa Minor, with this motion having made it an excellent star clock throughout history.